felix-rojas/tc2005b-ago-2022/README.md

 ## Current branches

-1. main
+1. main       //
-2. develop
+2. develop    //
-3. lab1 (done)
+3. lab5       //
-4. lab2 (setting up this repo, done)
-5. lab3
+4. lab6       //
+5. react/lab5 // rama para experimentar con react + tailwind

+## What needs to be done

+1. lab4 //activities not finished, but objectives are understood
+2. lab5 //tailwind css, not done yet
+3. lab6 //done in materialize